Driverless Buses Tested In Minnesota’s Winter Weather

 MnDOT believes autonomous buses cut traffic and fuel demand and are safer than a normal car.

 Similar test runs of the self-driving bus are expected to continue throughout the state through at least April of next year.
+There’s no immediate timeline for what the next step would be.

 If you want to check out self-driving buses, free rides will be offered during the week of the Super Bowl along Nicollet Mall in downtown Minneapolis.